LucasAlfare/FL-Battle/README.english.md

 ### 7. **[Item](src/main/kotlin/com/lucasalfare/flbattle/Items.kt)**

-* **Purpose:** Represent objects that can modify a Fighter's attributes or states.
+* **Purpose:** Represent objects that can modify Fighter attributes or states.
-* **Practical use:**
+* **Usage:**

-    * Contains name, description, and list of `Effects`
+    * Includes name, description, and list of Effects.
-    * Can be used on self or another Fighter
+    * Can target self or another Fighter.
-    * Supports consumables, equipment, or strategic items
+    * Supports consumables, equipment, and strategic items.
 * **Implementation flow:**

     1. Create item with desired effects.
-    2. Add to Fighter’s inventory.
+    2. Add to Fighter inventory.
-    3. Call `useItem(item, target)` during turn.
+    3. Use item with `useItem(item, target)` during turn.
 * **Example:**

   ```kotlin